Want to know how to self publish a book that earns big?

 There’s far too many writers with great ideas who think: “If I self-publish a book, lots of people will buy it.”

 I wish it were that easy.
 If you want to learn how to self publish a book that earns big, a great idea and great writing are just the beginning.
+Learning how to make money writing takes time.

 When I self published my first book, I made a couple thousand dollars, and gained a small following of fans.
 But then something happened that helped me turn my book into a revenue-generating machine that earned $125K in one night.